Collaborative Law FAQ

 - WHAT HAPPENS IF AN AGREEMENT CANNOT BE REACHED AND ONE OR BOTH PARTIES WANT A CONVENTIONAL DIVORCE?

-- WHAT HAPPENS IF ONE SIDE OR THE OTHER IS DISHONEST IN SOME WAY, OR MISUSES THE COLLABORATIVE LAW PROCESS TO TAKE ADVANTAGE OF THE OTHER PARTY?
+- WHAT HAPPENS IF ONE SIDE OR THE OTHER IS DISHONEST, OR ABUSES THE COLLABORATIVE LAW PROCESS?

 - While this can’t be completely prevented, the collaborative agreement helps guard against it.
 The collaborative agreement requires a lawyer to withdraw if his/her client is being dishonest, or participating in the process in bad faith.
 It is in the best interest of all parties to remain honest and allow the process to work.